phaustin/a301_eoas/notebooks/week1/week1_review.md

 +++

 5. In the answer to 4. you should have found that I is independent of distance from the surface.
-   Explain why, in the case of isotropic emission/reflection over a p lane surface
+   Explain why, in the case of isotropic emission/reflection over a plane surface

    $$